CSM fashion communication students have their eyes on challenging the status quo | read | i-D

 Will Scarborough

-"I put on an exhibition with my best mate James, called Green Grapes.
-It was a celebration of springtime and all the good things it brings -- life, renewal, beauty, health, community and debauchery.
-It was a mix of my photos, James' sculptures and films, some short stories I compiled written by my cousin and a massive sound system.
+"I put on an exhibition with my best friend James called Green Grapes.
+It was a celebration of springtime and all the good things it brings — life, renewal, beauty, health, community, and debauchery.
+It was a mix of my photos, James' sculptures and films, some short stories I compiled written by my cousin, and a massive sound system.

 The arts are a lifeline for some.
 We should never underestimate the power of the creative communities formed by arts education and the positive impact they have on young people's lives.
 If I was to offer any advice, I'd say enjoy the moment and do something you're proud of!"